panglesd/slipshow/docs/tutorial.rst

 You can open the speaker view with the :kbd:`s` keybinding.
 The speaker view has a timer and a clock, speaker notes (filled using the ``speaker-note`` action) and a mirror of your main presentation.
+It's disabled in the previews in this tutorial.

 Writing on the screen
 ~~~~~~~~~~~~~~~~~~~~~